rptaylor/kapel/README.md

-# KAPEL
+# Kuantifier
-KAPEL is container-native Kubernetes accounting, for APEL and Gratia.
+Kuantifier (previously known as KAPEL) is container-native Kubernetes accounting, for APEL and Gratia.
 - Lightweight and stateless (data storage is handled by Prometheus).
 - Supports two publishing modes:
   - "auto" mode to publish the current month and previous month.